Cbyernus/SteamVR/Creating-a-Skeletal-Input-Driver.md

 * `ulContainer` - The property container handle of the device that is the parent of this component.
 * `pchName` - The name of the component.
 Valid choices for this option are in the list of Skeletal Input Paths below.
 * `pchSkeletonPath` - The path to the skeleton to use.
 Valid choices for this are option are in the list of Skeleton Paths below.
-* `pchBasePosePath` - Relative path to where in shared memory the skeletal data should get stored.
-Should be /pose/raw
+* `pchBasePosePath` - The path of the location on the controller model that the skeleton should use as its origin
 * `pGripLimitTransforms` - Array of `vr::VRBoneTransform_t` containing the parent-space transforms for the grip limit pose.
 The size should match the number of bones in the skeleton that was specified in pchSkeletonPath.
 If this is null, then the system will will the default fist pose as the grip limit.
 More info on grip limits below.
 * `unGripLimitTransformCount` - The number of elements in pGripLimitTransforms
 * `pHandle` - Pointer to the where the handle for the newly created component should be written